 Microchip Your Pet

 Microchip your new dog early on to ensure you can locate the animal if it ever becomes lost or stolen because one in three is going to go missing at some point.
 A microchip is a small device inserted into the pet’s skin and won’t fall out.
 The chip can prove your ownership if the dog is ever stolen and will also allow a vet or an animal shelter to contact you if they find your pet.
-It is also important to register your pet with a national pet recovery database to speed the search if your pet does ever go missing.
+As Petnet explains, it is also important to register your pet with a national pet recovery database to speed the search if your pet does ever go missing.

 Take the Dog on a Daily Walk

 Dogs, especially puppies, need both mental and physical stimulation to ensure they remain healthy and happy in your care.
 Take the dog on a walk each day to ensure they can burn some of their energy and get outside.
 Daily walks also help with potty training and socialization.
+It’s important to socialize your dog with other humans and animals so that they don’t develop any behavioral problems down the road, such as biting.
+Craig Swapp explains that owners will be held responsible in the event their dog injures someone, even if the owner wasn’t aware the dog had a tendency to bite.
+It’s best to complete proper training and prevent accidents from happening in the first place.

 Provide Mental Stimulation